chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 ## What now?

-I know that the entire point of neural cellular automata is to be a little model of life, but *isn't this just a really cool little model of life?* A collection of one type of cell, replicated and interacting only with its next-door neighbors, able to organize themselves into something at a macro scale—wow!
+I know that the entire point of neural cellular automata is to be a little model of life, but *isn't this just a really cool little model of life?* A collection of cells, all running the same program, replicated and interacting only with their next-door neighbors, able to organize themselves into something at a macro scale—wow!

 All of this has some ideas bubbling around in my head:
 - Could you get a single cell type to generate conditionally?
 In other words, given some signal from a centralized source to each cell that indicates (for example) 'gecko' or 'snail' or 'bird', could you then control the end result of the generation for those cells?
 That seems straightforward.